EBU Stratified Events

 Stratifications

-Stratification levels are as follows:
+Stratification levels are defined as follows:

-• ‘A’: at least one member of the partnership is a Premier Life Master or above.
+• ‘A’: at least one member of the team is stratification level ‘A’.

 Ranks are based on points earned, regardless of whether registered or not, on the first day of play.
 Players originally from overseas, and others with significant master points records outside of England, are normally treated as though they are at least of Premier Life Master rank – i.e. they are category ‘A’ players.
+See Stratification Exemptions.

 Whilst these ranks are used by the EBU in its events (excluding: the Club Stratified Sim Pairs, where four categories are used; and the Really Easy Afternoon where NGS is used to create two stratifications), they may differ in events organised by clubs, counties or other NBOs.